The Wonderpus and Mimic Octopuses of Indonesia and Malaysia

 The beautiful and amusingly named wonderpus octopus is a vividly patterned, long-armed creature that lives in the shallow ocean water around Indonesia and Malaysia.
 The animal is a popular photographic subject for divers and has the very apt scientific name of Wunderpus photogenicus.

-The wonderpus octopus is often confused with the mimic octopus (Thaumoctopus mimicus), which lives in the same general area and has a somewhat similar pattern of white spots and bands on a darker background.
+The wonderpus octopus is often confused with the mimic octopus (Thaumoctopus mimicus).
+This animal lives in the same general area and has a somewhat similar pattern of white spots and bands on a darker background.
 The background color of a mimic octopus is often dark brown or black, while the wonderpus octopus generally has a light brown background tinged with orange or red.
-The mimic octopus has the amazing and almost instantaneous ability to change its color, skin texture, arrangement of the arms around the body and style of movement in order to mimic other creatures.
+The mimic octopus has the amazing and almost instantaneous ability to change its color, skin texture, arrangement of the arms around the body, and style of movement in order to mimic other creatures.

 The Wonderpus Octopus

 The wonderpus octopus was officially recognized by scientists in 2006, while the mimic octopus was recognized in 1998.
 The ocean around Indonesia and Malaysia is proving to be very fertile ground for the discovery of new animals, some of which are spectacular.